-From the 18th century onward the area near Aldgate has been associated with shipping and maritime insurance, as will be evident from the buildings in this location category.
+From the 18th century onward, the area near Leadenhall Street, Fenchurch Street and Aldgate has been associated with shipping and maritime insurance, as will be evident from the buildings in this location category.
 Specifically, the enormous East India Company warehousing complex stood at the eastern portion of Fenchurch Street (see the map above) where Lloyds’ Avenue is now.
 Around the turn of the 19th century, developer James Dixon and Lloyds decided to re-develop the area together.
-With most office buildings on the new street being built in the space of a few years and, as luck would have it, no major development here during the 1950s to 1970s era of wholesale destruction of Edwardian buildings, Dixon Street is one of the most complete, cohesive turn-of-the-century urban settings in the City of London.
+With most office buildings on the new street being built in the space of a few years and, as luck would have it, no major development here during the 1950s to 1980s era of wholesale destruction of 19th C. buildings, Lloyd’s Avenue is one of the most cohesive turn-of-the-century urban settings in the City of London.